AllanKirui/vue-movies/README.md

 To run the code, you need to follow these steps:

-1. Clone or downlod the repository to your computer.
+1. Clone or download the repository to your computer.
 2. You might need to install [Node.js](https://nodejs.org/) for the following steps.
 3. Open a terminal window and navigate to the directory containing the repository.
 4. Run `npm install` in the terminal to install required dependencies (This will create a **node_modules** folder.)
-5. Next, run `npm install --save vue-router@next` to install the routing package.
+5. Run `npm install --save vue-router@next` to install the routing package.
+6. Next, run `npm install vue3-carousel`
-6. Finally, run `npm run serve` to bring up the development server.
+7. Finally, run `npm run serve` to bring up the development server.
 You can view the app at localhost:8080 (or whichever port is shown in your terminal).

 <br/>

-## My process ⚙️
+## My process :gear:

 ---